bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

     linuxlibertineo           semibold   normal   normal   normal    linlibertineoz         LinLibertine_RZ.otf linuxlibertineo           semibold   italic   normal   normal    linlibertineozi        LinLibertine_RZI.otf

+To install linuxlibertine font, download it from https://github.com/alerque/libertines/releases/libertines-7.040.zip, unpack it, and save it to the Fonts folder for the current OS, and then run the following command:

+    $ mtxrun -script fonts --reload

+After this command has completed, CONTEX should have recognized the existance of this font and where it is installed, and the following command should show many names related to this font group.

+    $ mtxrun -script fonts --list --all

 # Cons

 - Does not support \lstlisting, making code listing hard